-What is the right kitchen bench for you?
+What is the right kitchen benchtop for you?

 Choosing a kitchen bench top is a big deal.
 You have to consider style, functionality, cost effectiveness, durability and aesthetics.